 If I understand correctly, you are a bit suspicious that the buyer may not have disclosed all of her financial information in applying for a loan precisly so she would not qualify and therefore could get out of the purchase agreement.
 A couple of thoughts....

 This answer may be a bit late but. . . . based only on the facts you've given, and assuming the contract is valid and created a binding obligation for you to sell, it seems you have to possibilities: (1) Go through with the sale.
-(2) Try to negotiate a resolution with the buyer which will likely...Read more »
+(2) Try to negotiate a resolution with the buyer which will...Read more »

 They had just signed an 18 mo. lease (2nd lease) and then lied about accepting a job offer in DC and it would create a hardship if they couldn't get out of the lease.
 I just found out they never moved and just wanted out of the lease.
 Am I stuck without recourse?

 Based only on the facts you've given, it appears that you likely have a claim against the former tenants for fraud.
 I recommend you see an attorney to discuss the facts in more detail and to discuss the remedies you might have available to you.
-Take a copy of the lease with you and copies of any...Read more »
+Take a copy of the lease with you and copies of...Read more »

 Sure.
 The only reason I can think of that might prohibit it is if one or both of them are franchises, and the franchise agreement prohibits you from owning a competing business -- but even that seems unlikely in your example of a hardware store and a cabinet store.